marcoguerri/libll/README.md

 ### libads ###
-libads is a library which implements commonly used data structures and algorithms
+libads implements commonly used data structures and algorithms.

-This library implements the following data structures:
+This following data structures are supported:

-  * Double linked list
+  * Doubly linked list
+  * Max-heap and min-heap

+The structures are currently not thread safe.

 ### License ###